 Students uninstall Exhibition II (9am-4pm)

-Students should use the Inventory template provided on Canvas.
-Completed preliminary and final inventories should be submitted via Canvas.
+Students should use the Inventory template provided on box.
+Completed preliminary and final inventories should be submitted via box.

 Please consult with your professor for guidance writing your artist statement.
-Artist statements must be reviewed by the professor of record, prior to submission via Canvas.
+Artist statements must be reviewed by the professor of record, prior to submission via box.

 Artist statement documents should be no more than 350 words, and should be submitted as a Word document.

 Pedestals will be provided on a first-come first-serve basis.
-Students may request pedestals using the Pedestal sign-up sheet, which is also available via Canvas.
+Students may request pedestals using the Pedestal sign-up sheet, which is available via the Google doc link below.
 Please be considerate of the needs of your fellow classmates, and please choose from the pedestals available on-site, first, if possible.

 Students will submit digital images of all artwork to be exhibited.
 These files will serve as records and will be made available in an online version of the exhibition.

-Announcement designs should submitted to major professor and to the Museum (via Canvas).
+Announcement designs should submitted to major professor and to the Museum.
 Students must have approval before printing.
 Please note announcements are optional.